About

 Past:

-Fundacao Calauste Gulbenkian(pt), WpZimmer (BE), NTGent (BE) LEAST (CH), Dream City (TN), C-takt (BE), BePart, Creative Europe/ Leuven Institute of Criminology (BE)/ Wild Legal (FR)/ Human Rights Consortium UGent (BE)
+Zenne Archives of Rijksarchief Brussel (BE)/ / Sint Lucas Antwerpen School of Arts KdG(BE) / Fundacao Calauste Gulbenkian(pt), WpZimmer (BE), NTGent (BE) LEAST (CH), Dream City (TN), C-takt (BE), BePart, Creative Europe/ Leuven Institute of Criminology (BE)/ Wild Legal (FR)/ Human Rights Consortium UGent (BE), Gemeenschapscentrum De Rinck, Centre Culturel de Soignies

 “We walk for the river, and as we hear the water we hear ourselves.
 Water is our ancestor.
 We are bodies of water.
 We walk to dialogue with the river as our ally.
 We’re telling the water how much we care.
 When spending time to connect with the water we are learning to connect with ourselves, as our walk becomes an act of reciprocal care.”